 Confirmed students will be registered for their course by the Learning Abroad Center once registration opens for your term abroad.
 Make sure you have no holds that would prevent registration.

 If you haven't already, communicate with your academic adviser(s) as applicable to review the course for your major, minor, or college requirements.
-University of Minnesota students should use the Academic Planning Form, located on your confirmation checklist.
+University of Minnesota students should use the Academic Planning Form (PDF), located on your confirmation checklist.

 Submit the online application and complete the assigned application checklist according to the appropriate deadline:

 |May Session 2024||May 20–June 10, 2024||February 1, 2024||March 1, 2024|